nishan7/Recommender-Online/README.md

 Python flask is used to create the interface.

-TMDb Database is used to obtain the poster images
+TMDb Database is used to obtain the poster images.

 ### Features